 - In a bowl or jar, combine the olive oil, balsamic vinegar, honey, dijon mustard, garlic, salt, and pepper.
 Either whisk or shake vigorously until the vinaigrette is fully combined.

-- Store the kale, quinoa and cooked butternut squash & chickpeas separately until ready to eat for buffet style salads, or, divide the kale, quinoa, squash and chickpeas between meal prep containers.
-Before eating, top with pepitas, dried cranberries and feta.
+- Store the kale, quinoa and cooked butternut squash & chickpeas separately until ready to eat for buffet style salads, or, divide the kale, quinoa, squash and chickpeas among meal prep containers.
+Before eating, top with pepitas, dried cranberries and feta, and drizzle with the dressing.
 Enjoy!